stevepelhan/Zubair/Zubair/People/The New Guys/Shepard.md

 ## Description
-Warforged Abjuration Wizard?
-Artificer?
-Always making cool trinkets.
-Reminds [[Mink]] of [[Baptiste]].
-Probably worth making a friend.
+Total upstanding guy.
+Always in control of himself and surely not haunted by his past...or a ghost.
+Quite literally a bear.

 ## Backstory